benireni/devices-api/README.md

 ### Database Indexes
 Having the functional requirements in mind, I think it would be proper to index `State` and `Brand` aiming to speed up our filtering for our Postgres database.

+### API Versioning
+I would add a single more middleware to the API Server: a versioning one.
+It would use a `.env` attribute to determine the prefix of the endpoints URIs.
+It would ease a possible migration/version bump of the Devices API in the future, avoiding issues with active users.

 *Thank you!*